 - Email opens or clicks from previous campaigns

-Once you have defined what these high-intent activities are for your brand, our Engagement Spike feature automatically establishes a baseline of activity within your target accounts and notifies your sales team when the entire buying center of an account exhibits engagement that is significantly above the norm.
+Once you have defined what these high-intent activities are for your brand, our Engagement Spike feature automatically establishes a baseline of activity within your target accounts and notifies your sales team when the entire buying center of an account exhibits engagement that is significantly above the norm (which we call “meaningful engagement“).
 This indicates that internal discussions are happening, or that buyers are moving to the next funnel stage.

-This is the perfect time to connect, and by leveraging tracking across an entire account — as opposed to from individual and incomplete contacts — you can easily see this activity and deliver it to your sales team for action.
+This is the perfect time to connect, and by leveraging tracking across an entire account — as opposed to from individual and incomplete contacts — you can easily see this activity, launch personalized account-based marketing tactics, and deliver the accounts to your sales team for action.